Immortality-IMT/Improve-The-Library-of-Babel-for-A.I/README.md

 You know at Immortality, their is no place we will not tread in order finding cures.
 Is the library of babel hiding some valuable information?

-# What is the Libray of Babel?
+# What is the Library of Babel?

 The libray of babel was first mentoned in a short story by Jorge Luis Borges: "The Library of Babel" in 1941 describes a vast and infinite library containing every possible combination of letters, resulting in every book that has ever has been or could ever be written, including complete gibberish.